darrenj/me/manager-readme.md

 - I'll explain the constraints and trade-offs we faced
 - If a decision changes, I'll explain why

-**If I fail to do this, please call me out.** Sometimes in the rush of things, I might forget to close the loop or provide context.
+**If I fail to do this, please call me out.** Sometimes in the rush of things, I might forget.
 A simple "Hey Darren, can you share more context on X?' is always welcome and appreciated.

 ### Response Times
-I *don't* expect real-time responses to everything, but I do ask that we close the loop on everything we open.
+I *don't* expect real-time responses to everything, but do follow-up.
 If something's going to take time, just let me know.

 ### No Surprises
 If something looks like it might become an issue, give me a heads-up at the earliest opportunity.
 Early visibility means I can potentially offer insight or help before things escalate.